Discrete-continuous optimization for large-scale structure from motion

 }

-The reference to “V. Govindu.
+In the CVPR 2011 paper, the reference to “V. Govindu.
 Lie-algebraic averaging for globally consistent motion estimation.
-CVPR, 2004″ should instead be to “V. Govindu.
+CVPR, 2004” should instead be to “V. Govindu.
 Combining Two-view Constraints For Motion Estimation.
-CVPR, 2001″.
+CVPR, 2001”.

 We would like to thank the Cornell Facilities Team for helping us collect the ground truth Arts Quad dataset.
 We also gratefully acknowledge the support of the following:

-National Science Foundation MIT Lincoln Labs Google Intel Corporation Lily Endowment
+National Science Foundation MIT Lincoln Labs Google Intel Corporation Lilly Endowment

 National Science